gridscale/terraform-provider-gridscale/website/docs/d/sshkey.html.md

 page_title: "gridscale: sshkey"
 sidebar_current: "docs-gridscale-datasource-sshkey"
 description: |-
-  Gets the id of an sshkey.
+  Gets data of an sshkey.
 ---

 # gridscale_sshkey

-Get the id of an sshkey resource.
+Get data of an sshkey resource.
 This can be used to link SSH keys to a storage when an official template is used.

 ## Example Usage